VT-Evia/content-discipline/stage1/activity-identifyingcontenttypes.md

 We recommend assigning the following resources focused on structured authoring and DITA.

 * Section on "Structured Authoring" in Chapter 3: Andersen, R. & Evia, C. (2026).
-Changing Technical Communication Roles and Activities.
-Technical communication and the discipline of content: Considerations for research, training, and career readiness (pp. x–y).
+Changing Technical Communication Roles and Activities. *Technical communication and the discipline of content: Considerations for research, training, and career readiness* (pp. x–y).
 New York: Routledge.
 * [What is Structured Content?](https://www.youtube.com/watch?v=7SWhLVaWVP8&list=PL4ZeW5ujwMiHejcQaJrhxlSCHcRqlTidx&index=3) [video] by Heretto
 * [What is DITA XML?](https://www.youtube.com/watch?v=Y9SzB5KceIQ&list=PL4ZeW5ujwMiHejcQaJrhxlSCHcRqlTidx&index=7) [video] by Heretto
 * What are DITA Topics? by Stan Doherty, ACM SIGDOC Structured Authoring Committee - find article in multiple formats on the [Curriculum Resources](https://acm-sigdoc-structured.org/1-curriculum-resources.html) page of the committee website

 ## Optional Slide Deck for Lecture

-* Overview of Topic-Based, Structured Content + DITA
+* Overview of Topic-Based, Structured Content + DITA (pdf)

 ## Activity Description